 Question: What do you think about having an open house?

 An open house is an additional tool to get publicity and exposure to your home.
+I have never had a client sell their home as a direct result of an open house.
 Several of my recent sellers have not been comfortable with the idea of letting strangers into their home that are not accompanied by their real estate agent.
 It is your decision as the homeowner if you would like one or possibility allow one down the road if the initial marketing fails to bring forth an offer.

 Question: Should we invest in further improvements to help us sell the house?

 I would have to see the home to determine what projects, if any, you should invest in.
 I'm not in favor in owners doing major projects prior to selling, as you will most likely not get your money back.
 I would address any known problems, such as a dripping faucet or door that doesn't close all the way.
-When in doubt, ask the professional!
+When in doubt, ask the professional before investing your time or money!

 Question: What information about the house would you like from us?